Babies and young children can become ill during very hot weather. Their health can be seriously affected by:

 - Keep your child's bedroom cool during the day by closing blinds or curtains.
 You can also use a fan to circulate the air in the room.

 - Keep nightwear and bedclothes to a minimum.
-If your baby kicks or pushes off the covers during the night, consider putting them in just a nappy with a single well-secured sheet that won't work loose and cover their face or get entangled during the night.
+If your baby kicks or pushes off the covers during the night, consider putting them in just a nappy with a single well-secured sheet that will not work loose and cover their face or get entangled during the night.

 - A nursery thermometer will help you monitor the temperature of your baby's room.
-Your baby will sleep most comfortably when their room is between 16C (61F) and 20C (68F).
+Your baby will sleep most comfortably when their room is between 16C and 20C.

 Page last reviewed: 31 May 2018